Open Saturated Sets Without Holonomy: Foliations of class

+\begin{rem} By~\cite[Theorem~11.1]{cc:hm} the laminations $(\Lambda_{+},\Lambda_{-})$ can be chosen to be smooth and $h$ a diffeomorphism.
+We will always do this and take Handel-Miller monodromy to be smooth without further comment. \end{rem}

+\begin{rem} In fact it will be necessary to further tighten $h$ in a bounded open subset of $L$, as we will show shortly.
+This will give what we will call the \emph{tight} Handel-Miller monodromy $h$ (Definition~\ref{tight}). \end{rem}

-Let $h:L\to L$ be the Handel-Miller representative of the isotopy class of the monodromy $f$ of $L$.
-We will show that the cone $\Ck_{h}$ is the maximal foliation cone corresponding to that isotopy class.
-One difficulty is that ``the'' Handel-Miller representative is a misnomer.
-There are infinitely many, but we will show that $\Ck_{h}$ is independent of the choice.
-For this, we need to show that the homology cone $\C'_{h}$, hereafter called the \emph{Handel-Miller cone}, is independent of the choice.
-We need to investigate the asymptotic cycles for $\XX_{h}$ more carefully.
+By the above remarks, there is a smooth $1$-dimensional foliation $\LL_{h}$, transverse to $\FF$ and inducing the tight Handel-Miller monodromy.
+We will show that the cone $\Ck_{h}$ is the maximal foliation cone corresponding to the isotopy class of $f$.
+Note that ``the'' tight Handel-Miller monodromy is a misnomer.
+There are infinitely many that are mutually isotopic, but we will show that $\Ck_{h}$ is independent of the choice.
+For this, we need to show that the homology cone $\C'_{h}$ is independent of the choice.

-Generally, the choices of $h$ are not smooth, perhaps not even regular, hence the interpretation of $\Ck_{h}$ as a foliation cone seems problematic.
-However, by ~\cite[Theorem~12.1]{cc:hm}, there is a choice of $h$ which has associated $\LL_{h}$ satisfying the hypotheses of Subsection~\ref{fforms}.